Angry Boss Fights Employees At Work Can Police Find Out

 What happens if I’m falsely accused of fighting?

 Police will investigate both sides.
-False accusations can backfire — especially if security footage or witness statements contradict claims.
+Still, false accusations can backfire — especially if security footage or witness statements contradict claims.
 Stay calm, cooperate fully, and seek legal advice if needed.

 The Bottom Line: Safety Always Comes First